Why Is There No Water in My Toilet Tank?

 Adjust the Fill Valve

-- Modify the fill valve: Have a look inside the toilet and identify the fill valve on top of a vertical tube device on the left side of the tank.
-Ensure it’s secure and evenly attached to the tube.
-Then, change the water level.
-Newer toilets have an adjustment knob you can turn manually, while older designs may require you to loosen an adjustment screw with a flathead screwdriver.
-Flush the toilet and make it possible for the tank refill to check the water level.
-Adjust it until the water comes to about one inch below the top of the overflow tube.
+• Modify the fill valve: Glance inside the toilet and find the fill valve on top of a vertical tube device on the left side of the tank.
+Verify that it’s secure and evenly connected to the tube.
+Then, fine-tune the water level.
+Newer toilets have an adjustment knob you can turn by hand, while older designs may require you to loosen an adjustment screw with a flathead screwdriver.
+Flush the toilet and let the tank refill to test the water level.
+Adjust it until the water comes to {about|approximately|roughly]] one inch below the top of the overflow tube.

 Repair or Replace the Trip Assembly